 We work with waste oil suppliers globally to demonstrate traceability back to the restaurant.

 Greenergy has been an industry leader in the development of biofuel sustainability and traceability standards since 2007, when we developed the first standard for Brazilian bioethanol.
 We have continued to collaborate with NGOs, Governments, and regulatory bodies, as well as the agricultural, waste management and oil industries to continuously improve the audit standards that are used to verify environmental sustainability and traceability through our global biofuel and raw material supply chains.

-In 2018, we conducted over 30 independent audits of the biofuels we traded, with no significant adverse findings.
+In 2022, we conducted 47 independent audits of the biofuels we supplied, with no adverse findings.
 We opt for monthly audits rather than the annual regulatory minimum, to ensure we have the most robust checks on biofuel procurement and production in the industry.

 We continue to work with industry standards bodies and national biofuel regulators to help them improve the quality of the certification process and adapt to new biofuel supply chains.